coder/coder/docs/ides/configuring-web-ides.md

 > You need to have a valid `~/.kube/config` on your Coder host and a namespace on a Kubernetes cluster to use the Kubernetes pod template examples.

-> Coder OSS currently does not perform a health check that any IDE or commands in the `startup_script` have completed, so wait a minute or so before opening the JetBrains or code-server icons.
+> Coder OSS currently does not perform a health check([#2662](https://github.com/coder/coder/issues/2662)) that any IDE or commands in the `startup_script` have completed, so wait a minute or so before opening the JetBrains or code-server icons.
 As a precaution, you can open Terminal and run `htop` to see if the processes have completed.